Logan Moe, MA

 Youth Development Coach

 Hi there!
-I’m Logan, a Youth Development Coach with over four years of experience as a licensed school counselor.
-I work primarily with motivated middle and high school aged boys (ages 11–18) who are doing “okay,” but could benefit from stronger skills, clearer direction, and more confidence as they grow.
+I’m Logan, a Youth Development Coach and currently practicing, licensed school counselor with over four years of experience in middle and high school settings.
+While my professional background is in school counseling, the services I offer here are coaching - not school counseling or therapy.
+I work primarily with motivated middle and high school aged boys (ages 11–18) who are doing “okay,” but could benefit from stronger skills, clearer direction, and greater confidence as they grow.

 I help boys build practical skills that support success at school, at home, and in everyday life - things like emotional awareness, communication, responsibility, and self-confidence.
 My work is not therapy for high emotional needs; it’s coaching designed for boys who want to grow, mature, and function at a higher level.